Young Writers Can Get Published (Lesson #1)

 Over the course of four videos, we’re going to ask questions, share stories, challenge assumptions, and get serious about young writers legitimately becoming young authors.

-In this first video, “Young Writers Can Get Published,” Brett and I sat down and I threw him some tough questions about how realistic it is for young people to get published.
+In this first video, “Young Writers Can Get Published,” Brett and I sat down and I asked him some tough questions about how realistic it is for young people to get published.

 In return, he shared some surprising answers, insights, and a paradigm-shifting exercise that I believe every young writer needs to hear.
 Seriously.
 I got to hear these answers first, and they blew my mind.